Programs for International Students and their Friends

 One objective of the program is to help others better understand your culture and country and reduce stereotpyes about other countries and cultures.
 Another objective is to give international students more contact with the local culture.
 By being exposed to Native Hawaiian, local and American culture (ideology, values, customs, etc.), our international students attain a better understanding of the Hawaiʻi and of the United States.

-To volunteer as a Global Ambassador, please fill out and print the Global Ambassador application and submit it to the International Student Services & Intercultural Education office, or fill out the application and submit it electronically.
+To volunteer as a Global Ambassador, please fill out and submit the online application form.
 If you would like to request a presentation to your school or community group by UH Hilo Global Ambassadors, contact Jim Mellon, Director of International Student Services & Intercultural Education.

 International Buddy Program